iChris/chrisennsdotcom/src/posts/six-figures-in-6-days-on-ios-icons.md

 tags:
   - apple
 ---
-A crazy story of Apple simply allowing power users to change icons for apps on iOS [made a designer over $100k in a week](https://tr.af/6):
+A crazy story of Apple simply [allowing power users to change icons](https://www.macrumors.com/how-to/change-app-icons/) for apps on iOS [made a designer / developer over $100k in a week](https://tr.af/6):

 > The next thing I knew, I was making $28 what felt like every 28 seconds.
 My phone turned into the ultimate dopamine dispenser (if it wasn't already).